calebhearth/formulaic/README.md

 fill_form(:user, attributes_for(:user))
 ```

-You may have attributes included in your `User` factory that don’t pretain to
+You may have attributes included in your `User` factory that don’t pertain to
 sign up:

 ```ruby